A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Cavity Design

 The transverse electric and magnetic fields of each of the $\text{TE}_{11}$ modes (from taking $m = \pm 1$) roughly point in a single direction, suggesting that they can be arranged to have a high signal form factor.
 However, one can do even better by corrugating the cavity side walls, so that they effectively present a boundary condition with nontrivial impedance.
 In this case, the resonant modes are the hybrid modes $\text{HE}_{mn}$ and $\text{EH}_{mn}$, which are constructed by superposing $\text{TE}_{mn}$ and $\text{TM}_{mn}$ profiles.
 In the ``balanced hybrid'' limit, corresponding to corrugations with depth $\lambda/4$, these profiles are combined with equal or opposite amplitude, so that the transverse electric and magnetic fields of each $\text{HE}_{11}$ mode are perfectly linearly polarized, as shown in Fig.~\ref{fig:eb_cylinder}.
 The transverse electric and magnetic fields have identical transverse spatial distributions, but point in orthogonal directions, and are offset by $\lambda/4$ along the cavity axis.

-If we directly took the two $\text{HE}_{11}$ modes to be the loaded and signal mode, then $\tilde{\v{E}}_1^*$ would be parallel to $\tilde{\v{B}}_0$ but offset by $\lambda/4$, leading to zero signal form factor.
-To resolve this problem, fins of depth $\lambda/4$ are added to the endplates.
-As shown in Fig.~\ref{fig:cylinder_cross}, the two fins are oriented orthogonally, so that each set reflects one polarization while transmitting the other.
-Since the fields of the modes are almost completely transverse, this shift leads to a near-perfect alignment of $\tilde{\v{E}}_1^*$ and $\tilde{\v{B}}_0$ within the cavity, except in the endplate regions, as shown in Fig.~\ref{fig:modes_2_cylinder}.
-Since the side walls carry $21$ corrugations spaced by $\lambda/4$, we roughly estimate $C_{\text{sig}} \approx 19/21 \approx 0.9$.
+If we directly took the two $\text{HE}_{11}$ modes to be the loaded and signal mode, then $\tilde{\v{E}}_1^*$ would be parallel to $\tilde{\v{B}}_0$ but offset by $\lambda/4$, leading to a cancellation in the signal form factor in Eq.~\eqref{eq:signal_form}.
+To resolve this problem, fins of depth $\lambda/4$ can be added to the endplates.
+As shown in Fig.~\ref{fig:cylinder_cross}, each set of fins reflects the mode whose electric field is polarized parallel to the fins, while allowing the other mode to propagate through and reflect off the end of the cavity.
+By orienting the fins orthogonally, one mode is confined between the left end of the cavity and the left edge of the right set of fins, while the other is confined between the right edge of the left set of fins and the right end of the cavity, as shown in Fig.~\ref{fig:modes_2_cylinder}.

+As a result, though both modes continue to see a cavity of equal effective length, the fins offset their profiles by a compensating $\lambda/4$, so that now $\tilde{\v{E}}_1^*$ and $\tilde{\v{B}}_0$ have the same phase within the cavity.
+Furthermore, since these are overmoded balanced hybrid modes, $\tilde{\v{E}}_1^*$ and $\tilde{\v{B}}_0$ are approximately parallel to each other, with the same spatial distribution, maximizing the signal form factor.
+Note that within each set of fins, one mode is present (and roughly doubled in magnitude) while the other is exponentially suppressed.
+Conservatively assuming that these regions contribute zero to the signal form factor, we roughly estimate $C_{\text{sig}} \approx 19/21 \approx 0.9$.